Anders-Holst/sgt-puzzles-aho-extensions/README.md

 ```

 * You also need to apply a small modification to one file in the SGT
-  code: Remove the word "static" in fron of the function `midend_undo`
+  code: Remove the word "static" in front of the function `midend_undo`
   in the file "midend.c".
 This is needed to be able to use multi-digit
   numbers.
 For example, you can do this by the commands:
 ```